 Happening in NYC: 40 to 60 wild turkeys have descended upon Toms River, New Jersey to torment the town’s residents by biting, clawing, and shitting on everything in their path.
 The posse is said to be formidable: they weigh between 16 and 24 pounds on average, they can fly, and their knobby, spindly legs carry them at speeds up to 20 mph—making them efficient and enthusiastic machines of war.
 And there’s no end in sight: the town’s animal control lacks jurisdiction to trap and relocate wildlife.
 (Gothamist)

 Happening on Campus: Stop by Shapiro’s main lounge from 12 to 1 pm today for Quench: Spirituality in the LGBTQ Community.
 Hosted by Trans Awareness Week and QFaith, the event will include an informal lunch and a discussion about the challenges of building diverse, LGBTQ-centered spiritual communities.

-Twitter recommendation: @femscriptintros, which was first introduced to me by my UWriting professor two years ago.
-It’s fucked!
-Check it out!
+Twitter recommendation: @femscriptintros, which was introduced to me by my UWriting professor two years ago.

-they in the yard via OpenPhoto and yours truly
+they in the yard via OpenPhoto, edited by yours truly